MikkelvtK/crypto-trader/README.md

 ### Newest Release:

+v0.2:
-* Overhauls the financial management system
+* Overhauls the financial management system.
-* Moves the bot to his own class
+* Moves the bot to his own class.
+* Streamlines installation

+v0.1:
+* Initial release

 ### Under Development:

 * Any bug fixes that may arise during testing
+* Adding functionality so the bot can correctly handle new deposits to the balance
 * Adding a notification system when trade orders have been placed.
 * A weekly summary displaying how the bot has performed.